Key takeaways

 The core software where most eLearning gets built.
 Articulate Storyline and Articulate Rise dominate the market, with Lectora and Adobe Captivate as the main alternatives.
 Storyline is slide-based and supports complex custom interactions; Rise is responsive, template-driven, and faster to build in but less flexible.

 The right tool depends on what the project needs.
 Storyline fits projects with custom interactions, branching scenarios, and simulations.
 Rise fits projects where consistency and speed matter more than custom interaction design.
-Most full-service eLearning development teams use both, picking the right tool per project rather than forcing every project into the same one.
+Most full-service eLearning development teams use both, picking the right tool per project.

 Multimedia production tools